 • EDU 4282 Culturally Responsive Instruction (4 credits)

-The elementary and middle school major also must earn a minor (either licensable or non-licensable) or second major.
+Students enrolled prior to Aug.
+31, 2023 who are pursuing an elementary (1-8) lisence also must earn a minor (either licensable or non-licensable) or second major.

 Licensable Minors